(CNN)Before the world focuses on the Rio Olympics, another South American country will be making headlines.

 Today's megalopolis with wide boulevards and neoclassical facades where ritzy colonial villas rub shoulders with modernist skyscrapers is the heart of the Argentinian nation.

 Although it has a reputation as the Paris of Latin America, Buenos Aires is reasonably priced and a surprisingly good-value destination.

-To top it all, some of the best things to do in Argentina's capital are free.
+And some of the best things to do in Argentina's capital are free.

 Despite being the resting place of Argentinian dignitaries, housed in memorials of marble grandeur, it's Evita Peron's grave -- buried under her maiden name of Duarte -- that's turned the cemetery into the number one attraction in Buenos Aires.

 The Duarte family mausoleum is near the entrance and easy to find.